SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 We've already seen how to enter text into a textarea or text field, but what about the other elements?
-You can "toggle" the state of checkboxes, and you can use "setSelected" to set something like an OPTION tag selected.
+You can "toggle" the state of checkboxes, and you can use "click" to set something like an OPTION tag selected.
 Dealing with SELECT tags isn't too bad:

 .. code-block:: java